The CAP Internship programme: FAQs

 Where is the Internship based?

-You’ll join over 300 passionate Christians who share your heart for the poor at CAP’s head office, Jubilee Mill, in Bradford*.
+You’ll join around 400 passionate Christians who share your heart for the poor at CAP’s head office in Bradford.
 You'll spend your time working as a key member of a specific department within the charity.
 You will get to take advantage of seminars, coaching and input from the leadership team on development days, with others on the Internship.

 When do interviews take place?

 Is the internship voluntary or employed?

 On the programme you’ll be employed by CAP and paid a basic salary for the hours that you work in your department each week.
-The training CAP will provide is classed as voluntary as you’ll receive free top quality teaching and investment from a range of leaders within CAP, including regular input from both the Founder and the CEO of the charity.
+The training CAP will provide is within your working day, and you’ll receive free top quality teaching and investment from a range of leaders within CAP, including input from the CEO of the charity, and other members of the Core team.

 What hours do I work and do I get holidays?

 The normal hours you'll be expected to work are Monday to Friday, 8:45am to 5pm.
-This includes 30 hours of department work and additional self development time.
+Development days are timetabled in throughout the year.
 There are lots of other optional things you can choose to get involved with as well, such as volunteering at CAP training days and supporter events.
-You’ll have a mixture of fixed (Easter) and flexible holidays throughout your time with us.
+You’ll have a mixture of compulsory bank holidays and flexible holidays throughout your time with us.

-You can raise the agreed fundraising amount over the course of the year.
-At the beginning of the programme we’ll help you to make a plan for your fundraising and break it down into manageable chunks, which you’ll be confident you can achieve.
-From our experience helping many previous intakes, we’re well placed to offer ideas, advice and encouragement.
-Raising the funds isn't mandatory but is very much encouraged, and your place does not depend on you raising this amount of money.
+Our ‘In it together’ programme encourages all our staff to be involved in fundraising for the charity.
+As interns we suggest setting a target of around £3,000 but we will work with you to help you make a plan for your fundraising, breaking it down into manageable chunks that you’ll be confident you can achieve.
+From our experience in fundraising and supporting others in their fundraising, we’re well placed to offer ideas, advice and encouragement.
+Raising the funds is not mandatory but is very much encouraged, and your place does not depend on you meeting your target.

 Is there accommodation available?